 You can also use a story to get a potential buyer's attention.
-For example, one reader used his interest in wine to get past the gatekeeper at a company that sold products and services to vineyards-and then interact with the decision maker.
+For example, one business developer used his interest in wine to get past the gatekeeper at a company that sold products and services to vineyards-and then interact with the decision maker.

 "I told the gatekeeper that my wife and I had been in a wine bar having a glass of wine when I noticed an article in a wine magazine featuring their product.
 It appeared to me that they were using some of the services my company provided, and I wanted to find out if that was the case.
 I was immediately put through to the proper person to begin the engagement process.
 We landed that account six months later," he says.

 Once you have a prospect's attention, it's important to keep the conversation brief and to the point.
 Your goal when cold calling is to set up a next meeting with them, whether it's in person or over the phone, so you can further explore their concerns and how you can help them.